nup002/Mathboard/docs/get_started.md

 Symbols on the same row are almost always related.
 On the particular symbol key shown here:
 1) The TOP row has Greek letters
 2) The CENTER row has relationship operators
-3) The BOTTOM row has diacritical marks.
+3) The BOTTOM row has accents.

 **The default symbol is always in the top left corner**.
 The particular symbol key shown above will therefore give you
 $α$ (Greek letter Alpha) when you press it, and we name the key <keycombo>[α]</keycombo>.
 The next section explains how you access the other symbols on the key.

 ## Using the modifier keys
-Accessing the five other symbols is as simple as combining a symbol key with one or two of the coloured modifier keys.
+Accessing the five other symbols is done by combining a symbol key with one or two of the coloured modifier keys.

 <img src="_media/top_modifiers_labelled.svg" style="width: 100%; max-width: 500px;">